About

 "Who is responsible?"

-The STIB/MIVB claims to have implemented temporary measures such as rail grinding and wheel reprofiling, but these actions have become less effective.
-Residents continue to endure these disproportionate disturbances.
+The STIB-MIVB claims to have implemented temporary measures such as rail grinding and wheel reprofiling, but these actions have only a limited and insufficient effect.
+Residents continue to endure these excessive disturbances.

 "What solutions do you propose?"